iszczesniak/cpp/memory/index.md

 RDI register.

-The following example demonstrates that a result can be returned anywhere (as the modern call convention allows), and not only on the stack (as the legacy convention stipulated).
-In the example the function returns an object directly in the place of memory for global and static data, without copying the object using a temporary place required by the legacy call convention.
+The following example demonstrates that a result can be returned anywhere (now that we have the modern call convention), and not only on the stack (as the legacy convention stipulated in the past): the function returns its value (an object) by creating it in the place for the global variable `a` (catered by the modern call convention), without copy-initializing `a` from a temporary object on the stack (required by the legacy call convention).

 ```cpp
 {% include_relative mcc.cc %}